campersonguy/CPT-AT-3/README.md

     10. Prompt user to enter a confirmpassword
     11. Get confirmpassword
     12. Display confirmpassword
-    13. IF confirmpassword does not equal password, THEN 13.1.
+    13. IF confirmpassword does not match password, THEN 13.1.
 DO
             13.1.1.
 Display error message "Passwords do not match" 13.1.2.
 Propmt user to enter new confirmpassword